wouter140/CoopDiscordBotCog/README.md

 Installing Red on most linux versions: https://red-discordbot.readthedocs.io/en/stable/install_linux_mac.html

+- Command to start the bot, in terminal / command prompt:
+* `redbot-launcher`

 When having bot in discord:
 * !addpath (path to the location of the root of this package)
 * !load (other packages)